KyaDLFiles/kyadlfiles.github.io/templates/cheats/!index.md

 Technically, it's not even required to *install* any mod to run CDfPS2, a temporary exploit can be used too (but you may as well install a more convenient softmod while you're at it, eg FMCB/FHDB or OpenTuna).
 The easiest way to achieve that would be ?[FreeDVDBoot](https://github.com/CTurt/FreeDVDBoot?tab=readme-ov-file), but it's not compatible with all models.
 Note that, on the PS2, a softmod by itself does **not** allow to run burned or out-of-region games (more info below).
-For other methods, check ?[this](https://www.psx-place.com/threads/how-to-hack-playstation-2-in-2025-roadmap.37271/), ?[this](https://consolemods.org/wiki/PS2:PS2_Mods_Wiki) and ?[this](https://www.ps2-home.com/forum/viewtopic.php?p=6434#p6434) (while this one is presented as a guide to install FMCB/FHDB, after you get to the point where you have homebrew running, you can choose to run what you want).
+For other methods, check ?[this](https://www.psx-place.com/threads/how-to-hack-playstation-2-in-2025-roadmap.37271/), ?[this](https://consolemods.org/wiki/PS2:PS2_Mods_Wiki) and ?[this](https://www.ps2-home.com/forum/viewtopic.php?p=6434#p6434) (while this one is presented as a guide to install FMCB/FHDB, after you get to the point where you have homebrew running, you can adapt it to run whatever you want).
-The easiest thing to do in case you have a modded PS2, but want to run CDfPS2 on another one that doesn't support FDVDB, would be to use the modded PS2 to install FMCB and run it on the other one.
+The easiest thing to do in case you have a modded PS2, but want to run CDfPS2 on another one that doesn't support FDVDB, would be to use the modded PS2 to install FMCB (or OpenTuna) on a memory card and run it on the other one.

 ## Bypassing region lock
 If your console is compatible, you can use ?[MechaPwn](https://github.com/MechaResearch/MechaPwn) to run out-of-region and burned games, or you can use ?[ESR](https://www.psx-place.com/threads/esr.30217/) or OPL (assuming KDL runs on them), or you can ?[hardmod](https://quade.co/ps2-modchip-guide/modbo/) if you dare.